A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Introduction

-The remainder of this paper is organized as follows.
-In \Cref{sec_notation}, we present our notation for the underlying planning problem.
-The details for the planning problem are not repeated for sake of brevity.
-We refer the reader to \cite{IHTC24} for the original problem statement. \Cref{sec_approach} describes the three phases of our decomposition approach and \cref{sec_subproblems} details all subproblems addressed by the approach.
+The remainder of this paper is organized as follows. \Cref{sec_literature} presents related work on integrated planning in hospitals. \Cref{sec_problemsetting} gives an overview of the underlying planning problem, including subproblems, decisions, and constraints.
+We refer the reader to~\cite{IHTC24} for the original problem statement. \Cref{sec_approach} describes the three phases of our decomposition approach and presents details for all subproblems addressed by the approach. \Cref{sec_rejection} presents a variant of the solution approach that we developed after the competition.
 We report on our computational results in \cref{sec_experiments} and conclude the paper with observations and ideas for future research in \cref{sec_conclusions}.